NEWS RELEASE

 [Best Picture]

-This project is a new construction project for a 22-unit apartment complex in a quiet, green area long known as the residential area of important figures in the political and business world.
-As people spend more time at home in the wake of the COVID-19 pandemic and the way they work and live changes rapidly, the theme of this project is to explore how wealthy housing should respond to and change to address these common social issues.
-Traditionally, wealthy housing has been separated from the community due to the emphasis on privacy, and has not been considered a "shared asset" of the community.
-In contrast, in this project, we have attempted to depict the boundary between public and private like a thin membrane by using a single sheet of glass as facade, reflecting the green spaces and town on and around the site.
-In addition, after a detailed analysis of the neighborhood, we have created a living space that combines a high degree of freedom and openness by connecting the green spaces on the site with the surrounding green spaces and controlling the line of sight with the shade and distance of the green spaces.
+This project is a new construction project for a 22-unit apartment complex in a quiet, lush area long known as the residential district of important figures in politics and business.
+As people spend more time at home in the wake of the COVID-19 pandemic, and as work and lifestyles rapidly change, the project explored how wealthy housing should respond to and evolve to address these common social challenges.
+Traditionally, wealthy housing has been separated from the community due to an emphasis on privacy, making it difficult to see it as a "shared asset."
+In contrast, this project sought to delineate the boundary between public and private like a thin membrane by using a single pane of glass as facade, reflecting the green spaces on and around the site and the surrounding area.
+Based on a meticulous analysis of the neighborhood, the on-site green space is connected to the surrounding green space, controlling the line of sight through its shading and distance, resulting in a living space that combines a high degree of freedom and openness.

-The designers fully demonstrated their accumulated knowledge and insight into apartment complex design, and were recognized for their pursuit of both an open facade and privacy by focusing on windows.
+The designers' accumulated knowledge and insight into apartment complex design was fully demonstrated, and they were praised for their pursuit of both an open facade and privacy, with a focus on windows.

 Hamamatsucho Exage Building Renovation Project

 Tenant office building located in the city center (designed by another company, 2001 (Completed in 2013) renovation plan.
-100 In response to the desire of the business operator to realize a "building that will last for 10 years," we have drawn up a comprehensive renovation plan for the interior of the common areas and provided support for disaster response.
+100 In response to the desire of the business operator to realize a "building that will last for 20 years," we have been providing comprehensive renovation plans for the interior of the common areas and disaster preparedness services.
 72 New emergency generator equipment and oil tanks will enable 24-hour operation.
-BCP In addition to strengthening measures, ZEB We made proposals based on a long-term perspective, taking advantage of our know-how in considering energy consumption.
-We carried out analysis of current energy consumption, creation of various energy reduction menus, and consideration of business costs and equipment specifications from the early stages of planning.
-ZEB As a result of proceeding with the design while understanding and sharing the "standards being met," 10,000 This is rare for an existing building renovation of over 200 m2.
-ZEB Oriented In recent years, we have acquired the certification for the entire life cycle of buildings, from material procurement to construction, operation, and demolition.
-CO2 The "whole life carbon" that indicates the amount of emissions is attracting attention.
-100 Rather than continuing to use it for years, CO 2 Emissions of approximately 20 It was confirmed that a reduction of % was possible.
+BCP In addition to strengthening measures, ZEB We made proposals from a long-term perspective, taking advantage of our know-how in energy conservation.
+We analyzed the current energy consumption record, created various energy reduction menus, and considered the business costs and specifications of the equipment to be introduced from the early stages of the plan.
+ZEB As a result of proceeding with the design while understanding and sharing the "standards being met," 10,000 This is rare in the renovation of existing buildings of over 200 square meters.
+ZEB Oriented In recent years, we have been working on the entire life cycle of buildings, from material procurement to construction, operation and demolition.
+CO2 Attention is being drawn to "whole life carbon," which indicates the amount of emissions.
+100 Rather than continuing to use it for a year, CO 2 Emissions of approximately 20 It was confirmed that a reduction of % was possible.

-The project was recognized for its significance in taking on the challenging theme of "ZEB Renovation of a large-scale building" and for demonstrating our technological capabilities to society.
+The project was highly praised for its significance in taking on the challenging theme of "ZEB Renovation of a large-scale building" and for demonstrating our technological capabilities to society.

 [Special Award]